yctsai96/MLproject/README.md

 The objective of this project is to:

-(1) Predict whether an individual's income exceeds $50K (classification.ipynb)
+1. Predict whether an individual's income exceeds $50K (`classification.ipynb`)
-(2) Identify actionable population segments for marketing strategy (segmentation.ipynb)
+2. Identify actionable population segments for marketing strategy (`segmentation.ipynb`)

 ---